Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 At **#6** we place the block sprite above the others such that they animate above the other blocks and begin the sequence of actions which concludes with the sprite being removed from the scene.

-Lastly, at **#7** we run the `completion` action after a duration matching the longest time it will take in order to drop the last block to its new resting place.
+Lastly, at **#7** we run the `completion` action after a duration matching the time it will take to drop the last block to its new resting place.

 ### Sound's Good, Too